iriusrisk/OpenThreatModel/README.md

 ## Parent object

-Element that encloses another element.
+A refernece to the enclosing element.
 It can be either a trust zone or a component.
 Currently, we have two supported types of parents:

 - trustZone
 - component